dimitropoulos/pipe-debug/README.md

 > Q: how can I turn a bunch of statements off all at once without having to comment them out or remove them?
 >
 > A: just use `setDebugMode` to `false`.
-Don't worry, it short circuits so aside from the cost of the function closure and the single if statment at the beginning of the function source, there should be no performance impact.
+Don't worry, it short circuits so aside from the cost of the function closure and the single if statement at the beginning of the function source, there should be no performance impact.

 > Q: Are you using `Date.now()` for the performance timings.
 >